Introduction and expectations

 Composition of the panel

-PGR13.5.2R Candidates for MPhil, PhD and Professional Doctorates are examined by at least two and not normally more than three examiners.
+PGR13.5.2R Candidates for MPhil, PhD and Professional Doctorates are examined by two examiners.
 At least one examiner will be external to the University.

 Criteria for examiner appointment

 - will be independent of the University and affiliated institutions registering candidates with the University for research degrees, and any collaborating establishment linked to the research project;